Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

-The corresponding duration set is denoted $\mathbf{T_h^*}$.
-Note that if all durations are real numbers greater than 1 then this approach implies $\d^*\geq2$ since the neighborhood contains at least one set of even numbers.
-It follows a natural approximation of the firm's production capacity: about $1/\d^*$ units can be produced every period.
-Letting $T^*=\sum_h T_h^*$, the MES and the number of duos per phase become:
+The corresponding duration set is denoted by $\mathbf{T_h^*}$.
+Note that if all durations are real numbers greater than 1 then this approach implies $\d^*\geq2$ since the neighbourhood contains at least one set of even numbers.
+It follows a natural approximation of the firm's production pace: about $1/\d^*$ units can be produced every period.
+Letting $T^*=\sum_h T_h^*$---possibly different from $T$---the MES and the number of duos per phase become:

 \\ \textbf{Demand and Parallel Lines} We assume constant demand $\mu_d>0$ as the effect of demand dynamics on production efficiency is not be studied in this paper.